jiahaoli57/FinOL/docs/source/api/other_modules.rst

      - Specifies the type of model to be used.
 Each model type corresponds to a different neural network architecture.
      - ``CNN``, ``DNN``, ``RNN``, ``LSTM``, ``CNN``, ``Transformer``, ``LSRE-CAAN``, ``AlphaPortfolio``
    * - ``MODEL_PARAMS``
      - A dictionary that contains the model parameters and their values.
-The keys are parameter names (as strings), and the values are either integers or floats.
      - ``Dict[String, Union[Integer, Float]]``
    * - ``MODEL_PARAMS_SPACE``
      -  A tuple of dictionaries, where each dictionary represents a set of model hyperparameters to be explored during